Gouri Sankar Bandyopadhyay: Publication of Research Papers, Articles and Books

 Professor Bandyopadhyay has contributed more than 60 Research Papers and Articles and nearly 40 research papers are cited in the field of contemporary history and Folk religion in several peer-reviewed International and national level journals namely 'Victims of Doubled-Edged Violence: A Socio-political Study of Tribal-rural Folks Living in the Forest Tract of Eastern India published by the Common Ground Publishers, International Journal of Interdisciplinary Social Sciences, Ravenshaw Historical Journal, and the Journal of Numismatic Society of India etc. Dr. Bandyopadhyay has written 13 books and monographs on different subjects and the list includes 'Folk Religion and Mass Culture in Rural Bengal—Tradition and Transformation' (2007), 'Ancestral Cult of Bengal: A Comparative Study' (2011), 'Itihaser Aloy Samakalin Biswa—1945-2013' (in Bengali) etc. Few of his books have been recommended by West Bengal Council for Higher Secondary Education and other institutes and universities as well.
-Bandyopadhyay presented his research papers in several international conferences held in the University of Cambridge, Cambridge (5th International Conference on Interdisciplinary Social Sciences, 2010), 2nd international economic and social development conference, Paris (2013), 11th International Conference on Child and Adolescent Psychopathology ICCAP2016 at Roehampton University, 2016, London, UK, International Conference on Peace and Conflict Management ICPCM 2017, Global Academic Research Institute (GARI), 2017, Colombo, Sri Lanka, Srinakharinwirot University, Bangkok, Malaysian Institute of Technology, Penang, Malaysia, Itihas Academy, Dhaka, Bangladesh etc. Prof. Bandyopadhyay also delivered his lecture in the 14th International Oxford Symposium on Religious Studies, 2018, University of Oxford, UK, Summer Global Education Conference (August, 2019) at University of Riverside, California, USA and 14th International RAIS conference on Social Sciences and Humanities, Princeton Seminary, Princeton University, NJ, USA (August, 2019).
+Bandyopadhyay presented his research papers in several international conferences held in the University of Cambridge, Cambridge (5th International Conference on Interdisciplinary Social Sciences, 2010), 2nd international economic and social development conference, Paris (2013), 11th International Conference on Child and Adolescent Psychopathology ICCAP2016 at Roehampton University, 2016, London, UK, International Conference on Peace and Conflict Management ICPCM 2017, Global Academic Research Institute (GARI), 2017, Colombo, Sri Lanka, Srinakharinwirot University, Bangkok, Malaysian Institute of Technology, Penang, Malaysia, Itihas Academy, Dhaka, Bangladesh etc. Prof. Bandyopadhyay also delivered his lecture in the 14th International Oxford Symposium on Religious Studies, 2018, University of Oxford, UK, Summer Global Education Conference (August 2019) at University of Riverside, California, USA and 14th International RAIS conference on Social Sciences and Humanities, Princeton Seminary, Princeton University, NJ, USA (August 2019).
 He has been nominated as the honorary member of the presidential board of scientific committee of the prestigious international esd conference.
 His recent book is entitled Jihad and Global Terrorism: Ongoing Islam Phobia and Its Coherent Responses which is published in the year of 2015.
 Apart from this he is also a distinguished creative writer.
 Some of his poems were published in Desh and many other literary magazines.
-His collection of poetry entitled 'Madhya Chaitre Mailbox' was published by Prtibhash Publisher, Kolkata in June 2009..
-Few of author's works are considered as reference, text and preserved in world renowned universities such as University of California (Berkley, USA), Minnesota University(USA), Heidelberg University (Germany), Trove: Australian National Library, Parliament Library (New Delhi, India) and so on.
+His collection of poetry entitled 'Madhya Chaitre Mailbox' was published by Prtibhash Publisher, Kolkata in June 2009.
+Few of author's works are considered as reference, text and preserved in world renowned universities such as University of California (Berkeley, USA), Minnesota University(USA), Heidelberg University (Germany), Trove: Australian National Library, Parliament Library (New Delhi, India) and so on.